 SMU strives to make learning experiences accessible for all.
 If you anticipate or experience physical or academic barriers due to disability, please let the Professor know immediately.
-You are also welcome to contact the university's disability services team if you have questions or concerns about academic provisions: DSS@smu.edu.sg.
+You are also welcome to contact the university's Student Accessibility Support (SAS) team if you have questions or concerns about academic provisions: accessibility@smu.edu.sg.
 Please be aware that the accessible tables in our seminar room should remain available for students who require them (in case there are face-to-face seminars).